 We are 6th in UK for research power in politics and international studies (Times Higher Education research power measure, Research Excellence Framework 2021).
-We’re also ranked in the top 50 for Politics and International Studies in the QS World University Rankings by Subject (2022)
+We’re also ranked 9th in the UK for Politics and International Studies in the QS World University Rankings by Subject (2023)

 With this course you also have the opportunity to study abroad at one of our partner institutions and achieve a dual award, which means you’ll receive two Masters degrees in two years.
 Find out more on our dual award webpage.